apache/parquet-site/content/en/blog/features/alp_encoding.md

 [Adaptive Lossless floating-Point (ALP) Encoding]: https://parquet.apache.org/docs/file-format/data-pages/encodings/#ALP

-ALP works best for decimal values that are stored as floating point types (32-bit `FLOAT` and 64-bit `DOUBLE`), such as
+ALP works best for decimal values that are stored as floating-point types (32-bit `FLOAT` and 64-bit `DOUBLE`), such as
 - Monetary values (exchange rates, public funds, stocks, prices, etc.) - e.g. `1.2345` or `22.03`
 - Geographic coordinates (longitude/latitude) - `42.3584`, `-71.0598`
 - Scientific measures (temperature, pressure, speed, degrees, etc.) - e.g. `-273.15`, `9.81`, `3.14159`

-Decimal values have a small number of significant digits and a small range of values and typically require many fewer bits to store than the a full precision floating-point values.
+Decimal values have a small number of significant digits and a small range of values and typically require many fewer bits to store than full-precision floating-point values.

-However, DECIMAL values require the precision and scale to be known and declared up front as part of the logical type and can not store values outside of that range.
+However, `DECIMAL` values require the precision and scale to be known and declared up front as part of the logical type and can not store values outside of that range.
 For this reason, it is common for systems where the exact shape of their data is not known apriori to store decimal values as `FLOAT` or `DOUBLE`.
-For example, JavaScript's only* [number type is `DOUBLE`], common data science tools such as pandas [infer `FLOAT` for decimal-looking values], and Numpy has [no decimal dtype at all].
+For example, JavaScript's only* [number type is `DOUBLE`], common data science tools such as pandas [infer `FLOAT` for decimal-looking values], and NumPy has [no decimal dtype at all].

 [number type is `DOUBLE`]: https://tc39.es/ecma262/#sec-ecmascript-language-types-number-type